 - 1 clove garlic peeled and grated with a microplane

-- Remove the chicken from the fridge about 30 minutes before you plan to roast.
-Set the oven temperature to 250C/475F.
+- Remove the chicken from the fridge 30 minutes prior to cooking.
+Set the oven to 250°C/ 475°F.

-- Wash the potatoes and cut into big wedges and line up in the roasting tray/casserole with the peeled garlic and onions.
-Season with salt and pepper and add two splashes of water to the pan with the potatoes and onions.
+- Cut the potatoes into big wedges and line up in the roasting tray with the onions.
+Add 150 ml water to the pan with the potatoes and onions.

-- Stuff the inside of the chicken with half a lemon and a bunch of thyme.
-Rub the chicken with the softened butter all over the skin and and season generously with a mixture of half celery salt and half sea salt.
-Put the chicken in the hot oven and immediately turn down the heat to 200C/400F.
-Cook until the juices run clear in the leg meat when checked with a knife (Approx. 1 hour + 20mins depending on the size of the bird)
+- Put the chicken in the hot oven and immediately turn down the heat to 200°C/ 400°F. Cook until the thigh meat reaches 165°F/ 74°C or the juices run clear in the leg meat when checked with a knife (Approx. 1 hour for brined and 1 hour + 15 for unbrined).

 - When the chicken is ready, pull it out of the oven and carefully transfer the bird onto a plate with high sides.
-Cover the chicken with tin foil and let it rest for about 20 minutes in a warm place.
-Discard the onions and garlic from the potatoes and remove any liquid (if any) from the casserole dish.
+Cover the chicken with tin foil and let it rest for about 25 minutes in a warm place.
+Discard the onions from the potatoes and remove any liquid from the roasting dish.
 If there is liquid left over then save this for the gravy.

 - Add the oil to the potatoes and toss around in the pan.
 Check the seasoning on the potatoes.
 If you used a brined chicken the potatoes might be salty enough already.
-If not, season the potatoes and put back into the oven at 250C475F for about 20-30 minutes or until golden brown.
+If not, season the potatoes and put back into the oven at 250°C/ 475°F for about 20-30 minutes or until golden brown.